Last Updated on May 27, 2023 by Robert Mejia

-The 5’2 cable is terminated with a TRS output connector for ease in compatibility with the EW G3 and G4 speech digital wireless transmitters.
+The 5’2 cable is terminated with a TRS output connector for ease of compatibility with the EW G3 and G4 speech digital wireless transmitters.

-Other than that, the mic is supplied with a clip for ease in attachment to clothing.
+Other than that, the mic is supplied with a clip for ease of attachment to clothing.

 The 50 Hz frequency response reduces the mic’s transmission of the sub-pass frequencies from rumble to proximity effects.